You are here

 - ICD-10-AM Codes: E06.3

-Chronic autoimmune inflammation of the thyroid gland named after Japanese surgeon Dr Hakuru Hashimoto in 1912, in which the body develops cytotoxic antibodies to the thyroid gland (anti thyroid peroxidase (TPO) and anti thyroglobulin antibodies (Tg).
-The antibodies destroy the thyroid gland producing a brief hyperthyroidism due to the leakage of thyroid hormone from the gland during destruction, and then a residual hypothyroidism since the thyroid can no longer produce sufficient thyroxine for normal metabolic activities.
+This is a chronic autoimmune inflammation of the thyroid gland (named after Japanese surgeon Dr Hakuru Hashimoto in 1912) in which the body develops cytotoxic antibodies to the thyroid gland - anti thyroid peroxidase (TPO) and anti thyroglobulin antibodies (Tg).
+The condition is characterized by gradual thyroid failure, with or without goitre formation.

 Additional diagnoses covered by SOP